akashtomer0786/sih-portal/README.md

 # Cyber bullying portal

 This is our demo project for Smart India Hackathon 2018 where we got selected for Grand Finale round.
+[Idea proposal](https://github.com/indraasura/Scripters)
 Technical Stack used:

 1. Django 1.11